KYC & AML Policy

 For CASP-to-CASP transfers, we exchange data using industry-standard messaging.

-For self-hosted wallets, we apply ownership-proof procedures; above €1,000, we verify control (message-sign or loopback tx).
+For self-hosted wallets, we apply ownership-proof procedures; above €1,000, we verify control (message-sign or loopback transaction).

 Transfers lacking minimum data or with unresolved red flags are rejected or held pending review.